 Electricity is provided by Pacific Gas and Electric Company (PG&E).
 Internet services can be obtained from numerous service providers including Xfinity, AT&T, Starlink, HughesNet, Viasat, EarthLink, and others.
-Police services are provided by the El Dorado County Sherriff and California Highway Patrol.
+Law enforcement services are provided by the El Dorado County Sherriff and California Highway Patrol.
+Library services are provided by the El Dorado County Library with support from Friends of the Library.
+The Cameron Park branch is located at 2500 Country Club Drive and is typically open Monday through Saturday.